Specific to the book (or applying to both film and book):

-Fanon Discontinuity: Some Harry/Hermione shippers think that JKR wrote the "nineteen years later" epilogue primarily or solely to spite them by making "Harry and Hermione get together after Hogwarts" stories uncanonical.
+Some Harry/Hermione shippers think that JKR wrote the "nineteen years later" epilogue primarily or solely to spite them by making "Harry and Hermione get together after Hogwarts" stories uncanonical even though she wrote it years before the first book was released (authors frequently plan their endings or have them written ahead of time).
 A number of fans reject the canonicity of the epilogue to get around this, leading to the phrase "Epilogue?
 What Epilogue?".
-It doesn't apply only to shippers.
-Quite a few people disliked the Epilogue for its reputation of "Tastes Like Diabetes."

 "Funny Aneurysm" Moment: During the wedding, Fred comments that when he gets married, everything will be mellow and he'll put Molly in a Body-Bind Curse until it's all over.
 While this sort of speech is typical of Fred and George, it becomes quite tragic after you've finished the book.

 Genius Bonus: Hermione was named after the character from Shakespeare's The Winter's Tale, which begins with a man who believes that his wife (named Hermione) is cheating on him with his best friend.
 It turns out Ron always feared Hermione liked Harry more.
 There's also the fact that Hermione is the female form of Hermes, being the god of cunning in many Hellenistic cults.